1997 Sarawak HFMD outbreak: Epidemiology

 Generally, HFMD disease symptoms can range from asymptomatic to symptoms associated with the upper respiratory tract, gastrointestinal tract, central nervous system, and cardiovascular system.
 Up to 71% of EV-71 infections are asymptomatic.

 EV-71 infection can be divided into four stages.
 Stage 1 of EV-71 infection is uncomplicated and can manifest as HFMD or herpangina.
 Other types of viruses such as Coxsackievirus A4, A5, A10, B2, and B5 can also cause HFMD.
 Incubation period (period of time from exposure of the virus to the appearance of symptoms) ranges from three to seven days.
 An infected person can spread the disease several days before the symptoms appear and peak one week after the onset of the disease.
 Common symptoms at this stage are fever, sore throat, exanthem (especially maculopapular rash) at palms, feet, and buttocks.
 The disease can also affect the oral cavity, causing vesicles (small blisters) and ulcers on the tongue and soft palate.
 If only the oral cavity is affected, without the involvement of other body parts, it is known as herpangina.
 Most HFMD and herpangina are mild diseases and will resolve by themselves.
 Stage 2 of the disease occurs a few days after stage I, and can be caused by EV-71 or echoviruses.
-Stage 2 is characterised by central nervous system involvement, causing meningoencephalitis, and polio-like syndrome such as poliomyelitis-like paralysis, and non-paralytic poliomyelitis (aseptic meningitis.
+Stage 2 is characterised by central nervous system involvement, causing meningoencephalitis, and polio-like syndrome such as poliomyelitis-like paralysis, and non-paralytic poliomyelitis (aseptic meningitis).
 EV-71 subgenotypes C1 and B5 are more likely to cause central nervous system infection when compared to subgenotype B4.
 Meningoencephalitis is the most common manifestation of the disease, while poliomyelitis-like paralysis is the least common.
 Stage 3 of the disease signifies involvement of the heart and lungs.
 Stage 4 of the disease signifies long-term neurological consequences after the child recovered from the illness.

 Once infected with Cosackie A virus, it provides immunity against repeated infection with other serotypes of Cosackcie A viruses.
 However, Cosackie A virus infection does not provide immunity against EV-71 virus infection.
 Questions remain about whether an EV-71 virus infection provides immunity against other serotypes of EV-71 virus infection.

 Swabs done on skin vesicle, ulcer, oral, thorat, rectal, stool, and cerebrospinal fluid have shown EV-71 and Cosackie A16 was the most frequent isolated viruses isolated in Sarawak.

-In Sarawak, the most frequent symptoms of a child with central nervous system involvement are fever more than 38 degree celcius for more than 3 days and lethargy.
+In Sarawak, the most frequent symptoms of a child with central nervous system involvement are fever more than 38 degree Celsius for more than 3 days and lethargy.

 Through autopsies performed on the deceased children, their deaths are caused by several symptoms linked to the disease such as poor peripheral perfusion, tachycardia and cardiac failures with earlier developed symptoms such as shock, pallor, cold extremities, delayed capillary refill and weak peripheral pulses.